saintavatar/saintavatar.github.io/README.md

-## **About Me:**
+# About Me:

 My name is Joe, I am 44 years old, married and have kids.
-I started college in Oct. of 22’ and I am pursuing a bachelor’s degree in computer science with a minor in applied mathematics.
+I started college in Oct. of 22’ and I am pursuing a **Bachelor’s degree in Computer Science** with a minor in **Applied Mathematics**.
-I am on track to start my Masters in Management with a concentration in Construction Management in February, as I have spent 23 years in this field and technology is starting to overlap into this field as it is with other fields.
+I am on track to begin my **Masters in Management with a concentration in Construction Management** in February, as I have spent 23 years in this field and technology is starting to overlap into this field as it is with other fields.
-I completed my CompTIA ITF+ certification, and I am studying Security+.
+I completed my **CompTIA ITF+** certification, and I am studying **Security+**.

-## **CS-499 Capstone and Artifact:**
+# CS-499 Capstone and Artifact:

-For the purpose of this course I selected an invetory application I created during my CS-360 course called InventoryMate.
+For the purpose of this course I selected an invetory application I created during my CS-360 course called **InventoryMate**.
 The following is my reflection at the end of the course, as starting this capstone and by completion will follow up with a new reflection/assessment.

 I have never done much tinkering with apps, while they are great and some are entertaining, I never thought much about developing one, but over the last few weeks I got to do this and, in the end, it was a great experience.
 I thought it was interesting how we move from screen to screen and how to build the logic to click a button and instantly move to the next screen.